slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
 It seemed obvious to them after a while.'*

+> *'Finding a good idea: idea sex, mix stuff.'*

 How to judge ideas?

 > *'Peers (fellow creators) are the best judging ideas.
-Managers are the worse because they are outcome attached (they will regret more a false positive than a false negative).'*
+Managers are the worse because they are outcome attached: they will regret more a false positive than a false negative.'*

 > *'Ideas are not worth a damn thing.
 Only execution is.
 Forget all of your ideas.
 Instead, worry about transforming yourself into the kind of person who can execute and bring ideas to life.'*